 PCB Layout is critical to achieve reliable, stable and efficient performance.
 A ground plane is required to control EMI and minimize the inductance in power, signal and return paths.
+Thickness of the copper planes is also important in terms of dissipating heat.
+The 2 oz copper thickness is adequate from thermal point of view and also thick copper plain helps in terms of noise immunity.
+Keep in mind thinner planes can be easily penetrated by noise

-The following guidelines should be followed to insure proper operation of the MIC27600 converter.
+The following guidelines should be followed to insure proper operation of the MIC28510 converter.

 - The 2.2μF ceramic capacitor, which is connected to the VDD pin, must be located right at the IC.
 The VDD pin is very noise sensitive and placement of the capacitor is very critical.
 Use wide traces to connect to the VDD and PGND pins. - The signal ground pin (SGND) must be connected directly to the ground planes.
-Do not route the SGND pin to the PGND Pad on the top layer. - Place the IC close to the point of load (POL). - Use fat traces to route the input and output power lines. - Signal and power grounds should be kept separate and connected at only one location.
+The SGND and PGND connection should be done at a single point near the IC.
+Do not route the SGND pin to the PGND Pad on the top layer. - Place the IC close to the point-of-load (POL). - Use fat traces to route the input and output power lines - Signal and power grounds should be kept separate and connected at only one location.